elenabarashkova/PointingPoker/server/README.md

 ##### Success response

-{ status: 200, data: deletedIssueId }
+- If this issue exists: { status: 200, data: deletedIssueId }
+- If this issue doesn't exists: { status: 404, data: 'Issue not found' }

 ##### Error response